 Morgantown is a medium-sized city located in the state of West Virginia.
-With a population of 30,708 people and 20 constituent neighborhoods, Morgantown is the fourth largest community in West Virginia.
+With a population of 30,277 people and 24 constituent neighborhoods, Morgantown is the third largest community in West Virginia.

 Morgantown real estate is some of the most expensive in West Virginia, although Morgantown house values don't compare to the most expensive real estate in the U.S.

 Of important note, Morgantown is also a city of artists.
 Morgantown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Morgantown’s character.

 Also of interest is that Morgantown has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 11.15% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.